Jim-lyz1024/MAAR/supplementary-futuredirection.md

   - **Terrain and Habitat Characteristics:** Vegetation density, land cover type, and proximity to water sources.
   - **Temporal Context**: Seasonal variations and migration patterns.

+### Discussion on Shortcut Learning from Metadata
+While metadata provides valuable contextual cues for Animal ReID, it also introduces a potential risk of **shortcut learning**.
+Specifically, the model might learn *spurious correlations* [1] between environmental metadata and individual identity, rather than focusing on the underlying visual appearance of the animal.

+For instance, certain individuals may appear predominantly under specific environmental conditions (*e.g.*, cool temperatures or nighttime).
+In such cases, the model might rely on these co-occurrence patterns as shortcuts for identification, which can lead to misidentification when those individuals are later observed under novel conditions.

+We are aware of this risk and took concrete steps to mitigate it:
+- **Dataset construction with metadata balancing**: During the curation of the MetaWild dataset, we explicitly selected individuals that appear under a diverse range of metadata conditions (e.g., different temperatures, lighting times, and orientations).
+This helps reduce the bias between identity and metadata and ensures that identity is not entangled with a narrow context.
+- **Ablation study on effect of noisy metadata**: In ablation study, we conducted controlled experiments by injecting noise into the metadata to examine its effect on model performance.
+The observed degradation confirms that the model does leverage metadata cues, but also demonstrates the benefit of using clean, well-structured metadata, further validating our careful preprocessing and annotation pipeline.

 ---

 # Applications and Community Impact